adajuly/AniX/README.md

 # AniX

-Super easy and lightweight transitions animation library。
+Super easy and lightweight transitions animation library.

 ## Overview
 AniX is a lightweight and easy-to-use animation library with excellent performance and good compatibility for modern browsers.